Hugh Kenner: Personal life

 Kenner was married twice: his first wife, Mary Waite, died in 1964; the couple had three daughters and two sons.
 His second wife, whom he married in 1965, was Mary-Anne Bittner; they had a son and a daughter.

-Death
+Electronics was a longtime hobby for Kenner, who built his first Heathkit in 1955.

-Hugh Kenner died at his home in Athens, Georgia, on November 24, 2003.
+Kenner died at his home in Athens, Georgia, on November 24, 2003.